-- 5.1 make themselves aware of the contents of this policy; - 5.2 comply with all relevant provisions of the policy, including any codes of conduct and the steps for making a complaint or reporting possible child abuse set out in this policy; - consent to the screening requirements set out in this policy, and any state/territory Working with Children Checks if the person holds or applies for a role that involves regular unsupervised contact with a child or young person under the age of 18 or where otherwise required by law; - 5.4 place the safety and welfare of children above other considerations: - 5.5 be accountable for their behaviour: and. - 5.6 comply with any decisions and/or disciplinary measures imposed under this policy.
+- 5.1 make themselves aware of the contents of this policy; - 5.2 comply with all relevant provisions of the policy, including any codes of conduct and the steps for making a complaint or reporting possible child abuse set out in this policy; - 5.3 consent to the screening requirements set out in this policy, and any state/territory Working with Children Checks if the person holds or applies for a role that involves regular unsupervised contact with a child or young person under the age of 18 or where otherwise - required by law; place the safety and welfare of children above other considerations; - 5.4 place the safety and welfare of children ab5.5 be accountable for their behaviour: and. - 5.6 comply with any decisions and/or disciplinary measures imposed under this policy.